Jensen’s manages five tennis centres for the City of Sydney under the brand name City Community Tennis.

+Established in the 1930s by Eddie Jensen Jensen’s Tennis is still a family owned business.
 The culture at Jensen’s is personal, informal, good-humoured, genuine, caring, spontaneous and inclusive.
 You do not have to be a member to play at City Community Tennis however membership will provide you with a range of discounts including player registration with Tennis NSW which gives you personal injury insurance and the ability to enter Tennis Australia tournaments and competitions.
-We also plant a tree for every new and renewing member as part of our carbon offset program!
-Become a Member Today!
+Jensen’s also plants a tree for every new and renewing member as part of our carbon offset program so Become a Member Today!

-Edward (Eddie) Patrick Jensen: 1912 – 2003
+History of Edward (Eddie) Patrick Jensen: 1912 – 2003

-Jensen’s Tennis was founded by Eddie Jensen, who was born in Kings Cross in 1912.
+Jensen’s Tennis was founded by Eddie Jensen who was born in Kings Cross in 1912.
 He began his tennis career at the age of sixteen as a Junior Tennis Coach under the watchful eye of G.P Lane, the official Coach of the Lawn Tennis Association of NSW.
 By the age of eighteen Eddie had become a fully qualified tennis ‘Pro’, being the second person to be certified by the NSWLTA (the first being G.P.Lane).
 Eddie worked for a further two years with the legendary Lane, teaching at Private Schools within the Eastern Suburbs of Sydney and giving tuition to well known identities such as the family of the Governor of NSW.
 By the age of twenty Eddie had grown in maturity and ability to start his own business on a court by the waterfront in Billyard Avenue, Elizabeth Bay which later became the site for Larry Adler’s Boomerang residence.

-During the depression era in the 1930′s tennis courts sprang up all over Sydney as people sought additional income by renting backyard courts and Australia became the first country to bring tennis to the masses.
+During the depression in the 1930′s tennis courts sprang up all over Sydney as people sought additional income by renting backyard courts and Australia became the first country to bring tennis to the masses.
 Eddie was ideally placed to meet the booming demand for people wanting to learn tennis.
 This revolution made Australia the first country in the world where tennis was a popular sport available to everyone which contributed to Australia producing a line of world champion tennis players.

 In 1931, Eddie took on five courts in Roslyn Gardens, Rushcutters Bay.
 His dashing good looks and cosmopolitan style contributed to his enormous success in his ambition to become one of Sydney’s leading tennis coaches.
 He turned down an offer from John Hopman to teach at the King of Siam’s court (Thailand) and another offer for a position in Monaco because he was keen to build his business in Sydney.
 He eventually opening additional courts at Kings Cross where the El Alamane Fountain now stands and another in Double Bay on the site of the Golden Sheaf Hotel.